 Disclosure of interests

 Amanda Avery, alongside her academic position at the University of Nottingham, also holds a consultancy position at Slimming World (Slimming World® (Alfreton, UK)).
 Neither Amanda Avery nor Slimming World, had access to study data, were involved in data collection or data analyses.
+None of the other authors have anything to declare.

 Contribution to authorship